jqwik-team/jqwik/docs/docs/snapshot/user-guide.md

 [`@Arbitrary<T>`](/docs/snapshot/javadoc/net/jqwik/api/Arbitrary.html)
 where `T` is the static type of the parameter to be provided.

-Parameter provision usually starts with a
+Arbitrary provision usually starts with a
 [static method call to `Arbitraries`](#static-arbitraries-methods), maybe followed by one or more [filtering](#filtering), [mapping](#mapping) or [combining](#combining-arbitraries) actions.

-### Provider Methods with Parameters
+#### Provider Methods with Parameters

 The examples of [provider methods](#parameter-provider-methods) you've seen so far had no parameters.
 In more complicated scenarios, however, you may want to tune an arbitrary depending on the concrete parameter to be generated.

-The provider method can take a few optional parameters:
+The provider method can have a few optional parameters:

 - a parameter of type `TypeUsage` that describes the details of the target parameter to be provided, like annotations and type variables.

-- a parameter of type `ArbitraryProvider.SubtypeProvider`
-  which is needed in case of variable subtypes that require their own dynamic resolution.

 - any parameter annotated with `@ForAll`: This parameter will be generated using the current context and then be used to create or configure the arbitrary to return.